jarmokivekas/tuamk-thesis/doc/overview.md

 artifacts from the filter that is involved in the down sampling.

-The input sample rate to output sample rate ratio of the conversion needs to be even in order to avoid CIC-roll-off.
+The input sample rate to output sample rate ratio of the conversion needs to be even in order to avoid CIC roll-off.
 The CIC roll-off is at its worst when the ratio is odd.

 $$\cfrac{R_{in}}{R_{out}} \mod 2 = 0$$